-- 1. To obtain permission from local authorities and leaders to work in a particular area and to enlist their support in organizing a public meeting to outline how the program works. - 2.
+- 1. To obtain permission from local authorities and leaders to work in a particular area and to enlist their sup- port in organizing a public meeting to outline how the program works. - 2.
 To describe to a public gathering how the program works and how people may get more information - 3.
-To explain to the youth why the VSL methodology is integrated into the YEEP Project (YEEP). - To provide a detailed description of how a VSLA operates, the core principles, methodological best practices, quality indicators/success drivers or factors, VSLA monitoring and management as well as the role of the CBF. - To introduce the youth benefiting from the YEEP Project (YEEP) to the qualities of effective VSLA members and their roles in establishing and nurturing a strong and sustainable VSLA as well as the membership selection criteria.
+To explain to the communities why the VSL methodology is integrated into the MIGRATION PROJECT. - To provide a detailed description of how a VSLA operates, the core principles, methodological best practices, quality indicators/success drivers or factors, VSLA monitoring and management as well as the role of the FFSF. - To introduce the beneficiaries benefiting from the MIGRATION PROJECT Project (MIGRATION PROJECT) to the qualities of effective VSLA members and their roles in establishing and nurturing a strong and sustainable VSLA as well as the membership selection criteria.